cyclus/cyclus.github.com/source/module/cycpp.rst

       bool shutdown;
     };

 Note that the state variables may be private or protected if desired.
 Furthermore annotations may be broken up over many lines using trailing backslashes to make the code more readable.
-It remains up to you - the module developer - to implement the desired behaviour and logic in the
-``Tick()`` and ``Tock()`` member functions.
-Fancier tricks are available as needed but this is the essense of how to write |cyclus| agents.
+It remains up to you - the module developer - to implement the desired behavior and logic in the ``Tick()`` and ``Tock()`` member functions.
+Fancier tricks are available as needed but this is the essence of how to write |cyclus| agents.

 Abusing the |Cyclus| Preprocessor
 ==================================